 I used to do 10 day silent retreats in Vipassana meditation.
 They were intense, yet so wonderful.
 In fact, I still recall some of the extreme moments that occurred for me back then.
 It’s a very powerful technique.

 The practice I did scanned the body.
 The physical sensations become more and more intense.
 But it sure taught me that thoughts, feelings, and physical sensations come and go - "impermanence."
 I still remember watching a few sneezes come and go without actually sneezing.

 I did this practice for many years watching my migraines.
 I find it much more intense than just doing a gentle guided imagery meditation which calms down the nervous system, inviting the sleep state.

 I would not recommend such an intense form of meditation with a migraine coming on, a gentle mindfulness meditation for migraine would be best to take you away from the pain instead of into it.

 But, hey don't let me stop you.
 Remember to experiment and find what works best for you.
 Finding the right mindfulness meditation for migraine, your unique migraines, is part of the journey.

 I listen to these over and over... and over.
-Pick one and see if you get results.
+Pick one and let yourself drift away from the pain.

 Let me give you a quick example of a guided mindfulness meditation for migraine relief I do with clients.